sreeram-io/project-zeus/src/data/story/next-big-step.md

 **Lastly**, New job 🥳.
 After having worked in FinTech, EdTech and FoodTech, I have decided to take a turn to LoveTech.
 I have accepted a job as a Software Engineer @ Bumble in London.
 The picture you see above is of the new office.
 Here, we encourage integrity, kindness, equality, confidence, and respect during all stages of any relationship.
 Its going to be amazing.

+In 2019, when I took the decision to leave London for Berlin, the pandemic was looming round the corner.
+As it went on wreaking havoc, here I was living a life in solitude not exposed to it.
+And now, as fate would have it, just as we see the light at the end of the tunnel, I am leaving Berlin for London.
+It is as if I came to Germany just to live a life of exile while the pandemic went on its rage spree elsewhere.
+Maybe there is a guardian angel is looking after me.

-All this while, I had been just trying and trying, steadfast in the relentless pursuit of the next big thing in life.
+To conclude, all this while, I had been just trying and trying, steadfast in the relentless pursuit of the next big thing in life.
 Here is where I think I should stop running the rat race and start living.